MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-monitor.md

 ## Teams Environments

-The **Teams Environments** page shows you the number of Microsoft Teams environments, environment makers, and resources in those environments you have
+The **Teams Environments** page shows you the number of Microsoft Teams environments, environment makers, and resources in those environments.

 The graphs visualize:

 - The environment creation trend
 - The number of resources per environment

 The tables of environments shows: